5 Perfect Staycation Destinations Within 2 Hours Of Your New Home In Darlington

 The castle was built after the Norman conquest in the 11th century and is the current residence of the Duke of Northumberland.

 Alnwick Castle was a filming location for part of the first two Harry Potter films.
-If you’re a fan, you should definitely take a trip to Alnwick Castle and relive your favorite scenes.
+If you’re a fan, you should definitely take a trip to Alnwick Castle and relive your favourite scenes.

 The gardens are a relatively new addition to the castle and are the brainchild of the Duchess of Northumberland.
 The 12 acres of meandering gardens are home to the world's largest Tai Haku cherry orchard, the fantastic Treehouse Restaurant and countless species of plants.